imightexist/calubjs/README.md

-## READ ME BITCH
+## READ ME, TWIN
-- support for minecraft premium no longer works and i cant figure out why, so there will likely never be a fix for this
+- support for minecraft premium no longer works, but i'm actively working on fixing it for service pack TWO
 - i gotta remove the collabnet certificate and collabvm.cmd and rework the mesa installer
 - calub.js service pack 2 coming soon...
 # calubjs service pack 2